Word Meanings - BRIDE - Book Publishers vocabulary database

 - PRINCIPALNESS

-The quality of being principal. - PRIESTLIKE
+The quality of being principal. - TRISYLLABIC; TRISYLLABICAL

 The aspect of planets distant from each other 120 degrees, or one third of the zodiac; trigon.
 In sextile, square, and trine.
 Milton.
 2. A triad; trinity.
 A single trine of brazen tortoises.
 Mrs. Browning.
 Eternal One, Almighty Trine!
-Keble. - TRIPUDIARY
+Keble. - TRICLINATE

 Any one of numerous species of extinct arthropods belonging to the order Trilobita.
 Trilobites were very common in the Silurian and Devonian periods, but became extinct at the close of the Paleozoic.
 So named from the three lobes usually seen on - TRIOECIOUS